SAMMISolutions/docs/doc_posts/_integrations-youtube/youtube.md

 Unlike Twitch, YouTube API is very limited and cannot be freely used without going through a long approval process.
 It has taken several months for YouTube to approve the integration and provide me with additional quota to be able to release it for everyone.

-Please consider [donating](https://lioranboard.ca/donate) or supporting me on [Patreon](https://www.patreon.com/Christinna?fan_landing=true), so I can keep further developing and maintaining the integration.
+Please consider [donating](https://sammi.solutions/donate) or supporting me on [Patreon](https://www.patreon.com/Christinna?fan_landing=true), so I can keep further developing and maintaining the integration.
 Thank you!

 #### Link your account

 You must [Authorize the integration]({{ "integrations/youtube/auth" | relative_url }}) to allow LioranBoard access to your YouTube Live account and to retrieve your refresh token.

 {% include alert.html text="Keep your refresh token safe!
-If you accidentally share it with someone, you can <a href='https://myaccount.google.com/permissions?continue=https%3A%2F%2Fmyaccount.google.com%2Fsecurity'>revoke LioranBoard's access</a> in your Google account and <a href={{ 'integrations/youtube/auth' | relative_url }}>authorize it</a> again." type="warning" %}
+If you accidentally share it with someone, you can <a href='https://myaccount.google.com/permissions?continue=https%3A%2F%2Fmyaccount.google.com%2Fsecurity'>revoke LioranBoard's access</a> in your Google account and <a href='/integrations/youtube/auth'>authorize it</a> again." type="warning" %}

 1. Retrieve your refresh token from the link provided above
 2. In your LioranBoard, go to **YouTube Connection** and paste your Refresh Token in the Refresh Token box.